trangmtruong/trangmtruong/README.md

 ###

-<h3 align="left">👩‍💻 A Full Stack Developer with a background in the hospitality and beauty industry</h3>
+<h3 align="left">👩‍💻 A Full Stack Software Engineer with a background in the hospitality and beauty industry</h3>

 ###